 Q: What is Nightfall Brass?

-Nightfall Brass is a 54-member brass choir at Texas A&M University (Commerce).
+Nightfall Brass is mass brass choir (with drumset) at Texas A&M University (Commerce) which, at one point, reached a peak of 54 members.

 The members meet at dusk and play student compositions, orchestrations, and arrangements.